devakumetsu/HesaElobuddy/README.md

 Just an edited version of AutoBuddyPlus to prevent conflict with buying items ( Which actually was not working properly. )

 #ARAMDetFull
-Ported version for EloBuddy, Ported by Hesa & Ouija
+Ported version for EloBuddy, Ported by Hesa & Ouija, Credits to the Original Creator (L#)